nahiddgh/Base-activity/README.md

-I do opensea voyages so I stay active on base and also stay active on opensea opensea voyages ending on 15sep new phase started pre tge
+I do opensea voyages so I stay active on base and also stay active on opensea opensea voyages ending on 15sep new phase started pre tge base token  is about to launch but don't know when so stay tuned...